newle/newle.github.io/14bc kendar‘s Language School.md

 4.46
 borned, socail units
-as soon as we are born, the world gets to
+as soon as we are born, the world gets to work on us and transform us from biological into social unit.

+4.47
+young
+drying room for the girl
+for a long time and it's getting late.